 Servicing robots on the playing field is not permitted.
 A robot may be taken out of the field for service, after receiving permission from the referee.
 Taking out a robot for service does not count as a substitution.
-A serviced robot may not come into play again before 30 seconds elapsed after it was taken out.
+A serviced robot may not come into play again before 60 30 seconds elapsed after it was taken out (if the robot is suffering a 30 second removal penalty already, 30 additional seconds will be added so that the total time of absence is at least 60 seconds).
 It has to enter the field from the team's own half of the field close to the penalty mark facing the opposite touch line, as indicated by the referee.

-Manual Untangle of Robots
+1525 Manual Untangle of Robots